htcondor/htcondor/docs/version-history/stable-release-series-90.rst

   is empty.
   :jira:`673`

-- Fixed a bug that could the starter to crash after transferring files under certain rare circumstances.
-This also corrected a problem which may have been causing the number of bytes transferred to be undercounted.
-  :jira:`722`

-- Fixed a bug that could the starter to crash after transferring files under certain rare circumstances.
+- Fixed a bug that could cause the starter to crash after transferring files under certain rare circumstances.
 This also corrected a problem which may have been causing the number of bytes transferred to be undercounted.
   :jira:`722`